 Also in Europe

 2016 - Martin Škrtel won his last cap as a reds player as Slovakia held Roy Hodgson’s England to a goalless draw in Saint-Étienne, meaning both sides qualified for the knock-out phase.
 Wales beat Russia 3-0 in Toulouse in the same group to progress as group winners.
-Joe Allen, Nathaniel Clyne, Adam Lallana, Daniel Sturridge and ex-red Raheem Sterling all also featured that day.
+Joe Allen, Nathaniel Clyne, Jordan Henderson, Adam Lallana and Daniel Sturridge all also featured that day.

 Reds for Scotland

 Reds have twice represented Scotland on this day in history.

 1983 - Graeme Souness captained his country as they beat Canada 2-0 in a friendly in Toronto.